joshjan20/Arduino_project_led/README.md

 # Arduino Uno Blinking LED Project

-This project demonstrates how to make the built-in LED on your Arduino Uno blink on and off every second.
+This project demonstrates how to make the built-in LED on your Arduino Uno blink on and off every 5 seconds.
 It's a simple introduction to programming with Arduino, perfect for beginners who want to get started without any external components.

 ---